leojing/dijkstra-googleMapRoute/README.md

 # dijkstra-googleMapRoute
-iOS app that can show the shortest route from one point to another point with the Algorithm Dijkstra
+iOS app that can show the shortest route from one point to another point with the Algorithm Dijkstra.